Joe831216/vmamv-service/README.md

 The VMAMV is a tool for monitoring microservice systems, generating visualized version-based service dependency graphs, and providing graph search services.
 The proposed scheme is called Version-based Microservice Analysis, Monitoring, and Visualization (VMAMV).
 This system automatically detects potential design problems and service anomalies and immediately notifies users of problems before or shortly after they occur.
-# VMAMVS
+# VMAMVS (vmamv-service)
-The VMAMV system consists of VMAMVS (VMAMV Service) and client-side libraries.
+The VMAMV system consists of [VMAMVS (vmamv-service)](https://github.com/Joe831216/vmamv-service) and client-side libraries.
 The VMAMVS is the major service of VMAMV system.
 ## How to use?
 ### Dependencies
 VMAMVS dependents on Neo4j and Elasticsearch, make sure you already deploy them.